jordwest/prism/docs/JOURNAL.md

 Next up, finally, is enemies.
 I think after some basic enemies that might be it for the day though, trying to take it easy over the next couple days.

 Another though re swapping: Should only one swap per turn be allowed?
 Otherwise it could allow for some cheesing of attacks.

+Ok next up, enemies!
+Should be fairly easy now actually, as so many of the needed pieces are in place.
+Need to:
+ - Add sprite - done

+Caught up on a bit of a side mission - getting increased move costs through water to work.
+Got that working.

+Thinking also about how to properly delay things... when attacking there needs to be a delay between each enemy attack so they're visible, not just a delay after each turn.
+The host should be in sync with this delay too so that actions can be cancelled before they happen.
+I don't think this is too hard, a command can just return .OkDelay when executed, and the turn system can flag that it needs to rerun again after a delay.

+Maybe I'll do that after I've added enemies and attacks.

+ - Spawn entity - done

+Had this thought that for avoiding enemies, I could add a gaussian over the djikstra map around enemies.
+That way the pathfinding would naturally route around them.
+I think it could work.

+ - Add hitpoints - done
+ - Render hitpoints in debug - done
+ - Handle attack command - next
+ - Trigger attack when moving onto non-allied entity
+ - Handle entity death

+Then when that's working:
+ - Spawn many entities scattered around
+ - Render hitpoints box